filswan/python-mcs-sdk/README.md

 ```

 ## Testing
+You can use the pytest functions provided under the test directory to test the functionality of python mcs sdk. \

+`test`

 ## Getting Started

+### Set Up Wallet Infomations
 First you should set your wallet address, private key and web3 api.
-There can be put into a .env (create one under the test folder for testing)\
-file under the same directory (dotenv will only look for file that named exactly as .env under the current directory).
+There can be put into a .env file under the same directory (under test directory for using pytest functions). dotenv will only look for file that named exactly as .env under the current directory.
 ```
 wallet_address : <WALLET_ADDRESS>
 private_key : <PRIVATE_KEY>
 web3_api : <WEB3_API>
 ```

+### Basic functions
 Approve wallet (to spend token)

 ```python